Malva pusilla: Distribution

 Malva pusilla is native to temperate and Mediterranean Europe, Turkey, Caucasia, and northwest Iran.
 It is invasive to North America, Europe, and Korea.
 In the United States, in can specifically be found in the states of California, Iowa, Illinois, Indiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, North Dakota, Nebraska, New Mexico, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Virginia, Wisconsin and Wyoming.

 Habitat and ecology

 Malva pusilla can be found widely in wastelands, grasslands, pastures, and by roadsides.
 It is easy to grow in ordinary garden conditions in moist, fertile soil and a sunny setting.
 It is prone to predation by rabbits and infestation by rust fungus.

 Invasiveness

 Mallows can be used as garden flowers.
-However, some species are considered weeds, especially in areas where they are not native.
+However, some species may be considered weeds, especially in areas where they are not native.
 Malva pusilla grows rapidly as a weed in gardens and farmlands.
 It is considered hard to get rid of because of its long and tough taproots.
 Among cultivated crops, it can be very competitive and it can spread very quickly.
 Herbicide control options of this mallow are limited and not highly effective.